Sunday, April 27, 2014

 As I limped across the parking lot I felt someone cool on the back of my right thigh; probably blood or puss I visited Half Price Books before taking another 7 bus to Evergreen Way.
 I think I got off too soon and thus missed a connection that had a domino effect on missing buses by a bit.
 I took a Swift bus (Community Transit) to another Half Price Books in Lynnwood.
 While waiting for my next bus I got a $3 DVD at Big Lots, wandered around a little at Strider Lake Park, and then took a 196 bus (Community Transit) to Alderwood Mall.

-[NOW: That Swift route is the Blue Line.]
+[NOW: That Swift route is the Blue Line.
+That Big Lots has closed.]

 [NOW: That Sbarro is closed.]